mystery-z/all-page-scraper/README.md

 python version
- - uses the HTTP and requests libs
+ - uses the 'HTTP' and 'requests' libs